XRTK/Examples/XRTK.Examples/Assets/XRTK.Examples/Demos/CustomServices/CustomServices.md

 4. [Configuration Profile Inspector](./CustomSystem/Inspectors/DemoCustomSystemProfileInspector.cs)
 5. [Configuration Profile Asset](./CustomSystem.Profiles/DemoCustomSystemProfile.asset)

-Once each of these exist then an extension service can be added to the extension service registry of the main Mixed Reality Toolkit's configuration profile.
+Once each of these exist then a system can be added to the Systems registry of the main Mixed Reality Toolkit's configuration profile.